istio/istio.io/_docs/tasks/metrics-logs.md

 attribute `request.headers["user-agent"]`.

 Mixer supports structured log generation in addition to plaintext logs.
-In this task, we configured a set of `labels` to populate for structured log generation.
+In this task, a set of `labels` to populate for structured log generation was configured.
 These `labels` are populated from attribute values according to attribute expresssions, in exactly the same manner as the `template_expressions`.

 While it is common practice to include the same set of arguments in the `labels` as in the `template_expressions`, this is not required.
 Mixer will generate the `labels` completely independently of the `template_expressions`.
-Operators should feel free to add additional `labels` or remove unwanted labels to meet their needs.

 As with metric descriptors, it is not currently possible to programmatically generate new access logs descriptors.
 Work is ongoing to extend the Mixer